comp426-2022-spring/a99-ogma/README.md

 2. Sarika: Review and backend
 3. Anthony: Release and database
 4. Karen: Project management and frontend/design
-5. Jaycee: Plan and backend
+5. Jaycee: Plan and backend/connecting frontend and backend

 # Project Scope and Details

-Having a diary/planner system to incentivize check-ins
+Having a personal diary/planner system for users to write about their mental health Rate their day on a scale

-Some way to send reminders to do check-in

-Access to Mental Health Resources
+Access to mental health resources

-Ability to rate day from 1 to 10 and notifications that pop up depending on the rating

-If the user rates certain mental health on the lower end for serval days, send additional resources/gentle push
+Read over past journal entries
+Change account information and delete account

 # Choose License: GPL 3.0 or later